11 Reasons to Visit Fort Collins This Winter

 • Handmade Market NoCo

-• Handmade Market NoCo hosts two holiday markets in December with local artisans and makers.
-Stop into Ginger and Baker on Nov 26 and sip and shop from 10 a.m. to 4 p.m.
-And on Dec.
-10, the market will be set up at Maxline Brewing from 11 a.m. to 4 p.m.
+• Handmade Market NoCo hosts markets throughout December with local artisans and makers.
+Stop into Maxline Brewing on December 7 and sip and shop.
+On Dec.
+15, the market will be set up at Ginger and Baker.
+Check out Handmade Market Noco's website for more market dates.

 Ginger and Baker Chache